guilhermedevolio/guilhermedevolio/README.md

 I discovered the passion for development at the age of 12, since then I've been studying PHP and increasingly passionate about PHP and Laravel

-I'm currently studying the .NET platform, I'm really enjoying it and falling in love with the platform
+I'm currently studying the DOTNET platform, I'm really enjoying it and falling in love with the platform

 I'm currently working on this project: https://github.com/Guilherme5889/Lunaroom